dotnet/machinelearning/docs/code/MlNetCookBook.md

 ## How do I load data with many columns from a CSV?
 `TextLoader` is used to load data from text files.
 You will need to specify what are the data columns, what are their types, and where to find them in the text file.

-When the input file contains many columns of the same type, intended to also be used together, we recommend reading them as a vector column from the very start: this way the schema of the data is cleaner, and we don't incur unnecessary performance costs.
+When the input file contains many columns of the same type, always intended to be used together, we recommend reading them as a *vector column* from the very start: this way the schema of the data is cleaner, and we don't incur unnecessary performance costs.

 Example file (https://github.com/dotnet/machinelearning/blob/master/test/data/generated_regression_dataset.csv):
 ```